nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## Adding a new Student - `add`

-Adds a student to the address book.
+Adds a Student to the Address Book.

 Format: